mastefano64/AppMasterDetail/README.md

 <br/>

 > MasterDetail is an Angular control that allows the display of data sources that are linked by a master-detail relationship.
 It offers various features, including pagination, list view, tabular view, insertion, editing, deletion, grouping/field (if tabular view is being used), creation of custom detail panels, etc...
-In addition to "list" and "tabular" which can still be individually enabled/disabled.
+The various panels: "list", "tabular" or "custom"; however, they can be individually enabled/disabled.

 <br/>